“The Repast of the Lion”

-The critics derided Henri Rousseau’s work during his lifetime and after his death, but he won a following and support among his contemporaries: Pablo Picasso, Henri Matisse, and Paul Klee who were admirers of his work.
+The critics derided Henri Rousseau’s work during his lifetime and after his death.
+Still, he won a following and support among his contemporaries: Pablo Picasso, Henri Matisse, and Paul Klee, who were admirers of his work.

 We salute you, Gentle Rousseau, you can hear us.

 Let our luggage pass duty-free through the gates of heaven.